-Have you ever had a quilt turn out, well, a little boring?
-Or maybe you set out to make a quick baby shower quilt and it really needs some jazz or it’ll put the baby to sleep just looking at it!
+Have you ever had a quilt turn out a little boring?
+Or maybe you set out to make a quick baby shower quilt, and it needs some jazz, or it’ll put the baby to sleep just looking at it!
 Ha!
 That could be a selling point I suppose…

 The reason I like this version is it is so versatile.
-I can make my own piping to tuck in or even layer up a store bought piping and a flat piping together.
+I can make my own piping to tuck in or even layer up store-bought piping and flat piping together.

 Bindings will never be boring again!